Who we are

-The Local Medical Committee is a statutory body, recognised by successive NHS Acts as the professional organisation representing individual GPs and GP Practices as a whole to NHS England, CCGs and Public Health.
+The Local Medical Committee is recognised by successive NHS Acts as the professional organisation representing individual GPs and GP Practices as a whole to NHS England, CCGs and Public Health.
 The 1999 NHS Act extended the LMC role to include representation of all GPs whatever their contractual status.
 This includes GP non-principals and GP registrars.
 The LMC represents the views of GPs to any other appropriate organisation or agency.

 - Elections take place regularly under terms stipulated in the LMC constitution.
 In Avon elections take place every four years.
 Any GP who practices within the LMC’s area may be nominated for election.

 - The LMC is funded by contributions from GP Practices in a contract with the NHS to provide General Medical Services, Personal Medical Services or APM Services, and by practitioners registered with the LMC as non-contracted GPs, such as non-principals.
 In addition, GPs are asked to pay a levy, which is used to finance the LMC’s contribution to the national GP Defence Fund.

 - The LMC shares the desire of anyone who wishes to ensure a high quality service is delivered to patients within the resources available to GPs.
 Our core values are:

 - Avon LMC’s commitment to General Practice is at the forefront of all the organisation’s actions

 - This commitment is demonstrated in all the services that we provide to our Practices